Doonesbury nailed it 41 years ago. — By Brainwrap

 So we have our mad (or merely unhinged) President facing off against their unhinged, wacko leader.
 I can barely catch my breath these days.

 Are we back to duck and cover drills?
 Because that seems to be what is left for us in these wild and crazy days.
 I can’t understand how we got here again.
 All my life, the world has been trying to escape from exactly this scenario, yet here we are.
 Perhaps this world is indeed a merry-go-round.
 Epically circular.

 It is all nonsense.
 Nothing will be gained by this exercise of nuclear overkill.
 Nothing acceptable or less good.
 For anyone, anywhere, this is a lose-lose-lose scenario.

 Author: Marilyn Armstrong

 Writer, photography, blogger.
 Previously, technical writer.
-Retired!
-Yay!
+I am retired and delighted to be so.
+May I live long and write frequently.
 View all posts by Marilyn Armstrong